UK Code of Practice for Tampon Manufacturers and Distributors

 There are two types of tampon:

-1. Digital or non-applicator: These tampons are inserted by using a finger to insert the tampon into the vagina.
-The finished tampon is usually packaged in a wrapper.
+1. Digital or non-applicator: These tampons are inserted into the vagina by using a finger.
+The tampon is packaged in a wrapper.

-2. Applicator: These tampons are inserted by using an applicator.
+2. Applicator: These tampons are inserted into the vagina by using an applicator.
 The applicators are made from an outer and inner tube with the latter fitting inside the outer tube.
 Applicators are made from cardboard/paper or plastic, sometimes in a compact form.
-The combined applicator and tampon are usually packaged in a wrapper.
+The combined applicator and tampon are packaged in a wrapper.

 4. Absorbency Classification and Droplet Scheme